nathimel/modals-effcomm/README.md

 ## Sampling languages

-Generate a large and diverse sample of mathematically possible languages
+Generate a large and diverse sample of mathematically possible languages.

-This is accomplished by the following steps:
+This is accomplished by the scripts `generate_expressions.py` `sample_languages.py` and `estimate_pareto_frontier.py`, which perform the following steps:

 - Expression generating from the set of meanings
 - Sampling expresions into languages
 - Use an evolutionary algorithm to estimate the optimal languages
 - Explore the space of possible languages using the same algorithm

-A separate step is adding natural language data:
+## Adding natural languages

+To add the natural language modal inventories to measure in an experiment, we use the `add_natural_languages.py` script to:

-- Load data obtained from [A Database of Modal Typology](https://github.com/CLMBRs/modal-typology).
+- Load data obtained from [A Database of Modal Typology](https://github.com/CLMBRs/modal-typology), stored in this repo under [data/natural_languages](data/natural_languages/).
 - Convert each natural language into the appropriate experiment data structure

+## Estimating the communicative need distribution

+To estimate the prior probability of a (force, flavor) meaning point, we obtain relative frequency statistics using the [Modality Corpus](https://github.com/OnlpLab/Modality-Corpus).
+Run the script `extract_prior.py` to:

+- Load the data annotated for modal flavors, stored in this repo under [data/modality_corpus](data/modality_corpus/).
+- Run each sentence through a parser to exract the verbal auxiliaries.
+- Automatically annotate the modals for force
+- Count the occurrences of the (force, flavor) pairs used in the experiment's meaning space.

 ## Analyzing the simplicity/informativeness trade-off

-Next, we analyze the resulting sample for the relationship between efficiency and naturalness.
+Finally, analyze the resulting pool of languages for the relationship between efficiency and naturalness.
+We directly measure natural languages for their efficiency, and the hypothetical languages for their efficiency and satisfaction with semantic universals (e.g. IFF, SAV, DLSAV).
-The notion of naturalness we use tracks closeness of languages to actual modal typological facts by measuring the proportion of a language satisfying a modal semantic universal.

 Measuring of languages: